-Legal Description: Lot 104 DP 1205799

-Property Address: 165 Caloola Halt Road, Megalong Valley
+Legal Description : Lot 104 DP 1205799 Property Address : 165 Caloola Halt Road, Megalong Valley

-The land comprises a large rural property currently used for agricultural grazing.
+The land comprises a large rural property currently used predominantly for agricultural grazing.
 It is part of a cluster of large rural lots that obtain access via a private shared rural carriageway (identified as Caloola Halt Road) which is accessed off Wards Road in the Megalong Valley.
 The right of way access traverses Lot 103 DP 1205799 and provides shared access to seven other properties in the immediate vicinity.
 The owners of the land over which the right of way passes, as well as the other affected landowners are not parties to this development application.
 Some of the affected landowners have raised objections to the proposal which are addressed further later in this report.
 The land subject to the proposal in its context with the surrounds is illustrated on the aerial images below.

-The land has an area of 111.54 hectares and is split over two areas.
+The land has an overall area of 111.54 hectares and is split over two separate sections.
 The part of the land subject to the proposal has an area of 24.82 hectares and comprises mainly cleared elevated grazing land on the edge of an escarpment.
-Current improvements on the land include a farm dam, basic agricultural infrastructure, a small agricultural shed/farm building constructed as exempt development and a small "temporary site shed" which the landowner states will be removed following the approval of the farm stay application.
+Current improvements on the land include a farm dam, basic agricultural infrastructure, a small-scale market garden, a small agricultural shed/farm building constructed as exempt development and a small "temporary site shed" which the landowner states will be removed following the approval of the farm stay application.
 The temporary shed and farm shed are both connected to an unauthorised wastewater treatment system that will be regularised as part of this development application.
+Further to this, following the lodgement of this development application, a separate application was lodged and subsequently approved by Council for a dwelling house on the land in DA 118/20 on 3 August 2020.
+This dwelling is identical to the cabins proposed and will be located close to the existing shed.
+The dwelling is intended to be occupied by the landowner and to function as a manager's residence for the farm stay accommodation.